How Ralph Wiggum makes Claude way better at coding

 The key difference is that it thinks about code the way experienced developers do - not just "what works" but "what's maintainable, testable, and scalable."

-The technical details that matter
+What are the technical details that matter?

 Under the hood, Ralph Wiggum uses a few clever tricks that make it surprisingly effective:

-Incremental development: Instead of rewriting entire files, it makes surgical changes that integrate cleanly with your existing code.
+Incremental development: Instead of rewriting entire files, it makes surgical changes that integrate cleanly with existing code.

 Testing integration: It doesn't just write code - it writes tests, runs them, and fixes issues before you even see them.